pedroalexandr/subscription-api/README.md

 ### Redis 3.2

-Used to serve as a pub/sub queue between the application itself and the email service.
+Used to serve as a queue that stores the produced email messages which are consumed by the email service